 More about SENs

-You might suspect your child has a Special Education Need or they might already have been diagnosed.
+You might suspect your child has a learning difference or it might already have been identified.
 Find more information here: